sijoonlee/explain/readme.md

 };
 ```

-4. use below lines in package.json to use a revision of the spreadsheet
+4. use below commands to use a revision of the spreadsheet

+    A. npm run build:langs
     ```
+    inside of packages.json
     "build:langs": "rm -fr build/locales && npm run build:babel && translation build -r [revisionID]",
     ```
     - option **-r** **[revisionID]**
     if you want to download a specific revision with known revision id, use this option.
     if ommitted, it will use the latest version of the spreadsheet
     json files for languages will be generated under the build directory (build/locales)

-    usage ex) npm run build:langs
+    B. npm run download:langsRev
     ```
+    inside of packages.json
     "download:langsRev": "translation downloadOnly -r [revisionID]"
     ```
     - option **-r** **[RevisionID]**
     if you want to download a specific revision with known revision id, use this option.
     if ommitted, it will show simple dialog for user to choose [revisionID]
     json files for languages will be generated under the revision directory (build/locales/revisions/[revisionID])
-    usage ex) npm run download:langsRev